mjuhanne/fyrtur-esp/README.md

 - `/home/control/fyrtur-e975c1/set/minimum_voltage`
 	- Payload: minimum operating voltage
 	- The original Fyrtur module uses 7.4V battery which should be protected from under-voltage.
 The new module is intended to be supplied by 5-8 volt DC adapter so there's no need for battery protection anymore.
 The default setting is 0 (protection disabled).
 If needed, one can set the minimum operating voltage under which the motor will not be powered. **Note that this restriction will apply only to the DC motor, but not the STM32 chip inside motor module nor the ESP module!**
+- `/home/control/fyrtur-e975c1/set/orientation`
+	- Payload: 0 (normal/back roll configuration), 1 (reverse/front roll configuration)
+	- If you want to flip the curtain rod 180 degrees to "front roll" configuration, you can use this command.
+It's best to first use this command to change the software setting before doing the actual physical flipping, or otherwise be prepared to stop the blinds' automatic calibration attempt during power up by pressing UP or DOWN button (blinds would be rotating in wrong direction without any constraints..)

 #### Temperature and humidity sensor
 If *Fyrtur-esp* detects the external SI7021 / HTU21D temperature and humidity sensor, it will broadcast its measurements with following topics: